CBICA/NiChart_Project/TestData/README.txt

-This is the default test data folder for NiChart
+This folder contains publicly available MRI data for testing NiChart.
+Please refer to the individual data folders for specific source and licensing information.